A burst pipe is a plumbing emergency that often occurs in Australian households.

 Step 5

-Allow warm air circulation to bring frozen pipes to normal temperature and prevent further damage.
+Allow warm air circulation to bring frozen pipes to average temperature and prevent further damage.
 Keep the doors open and turn the heating devices to circulate warm air.

 Step 6